 The New Practitioners' programme applies to all barristers who commenced independent practice on or after 1 October 1997.
 This was extended on 1st October 1998 to barristers entering employed practice with the intention of exercising rights of audience.

-In the first three years of practice (either from taking up tenancy or commencing a 3rd six), newly qualified practitioners are required to complete 45 hours of continuing professional development (CPD) including at least 9 hours of Advocacy Training and 3 hours of Ethics.
+In their first three full years of practice (either from taking up tenancy or commencing a 3rd six), newly qualified practitioners are required to complete 45 hours of continuing professional development (CPD) including at least 9 hours of Advocacy Training and 3 hours of Ethics.